Nyala Airport

 Nyala Airport is an airport in Nyala, Sudan (IATA: UYL, ICAO: HSNN).
 United Nations peacekeeping force UNAMID uses a separated terminal in Nyala Airport.

+History

+In 2009, the Airport connected Nyala with Khartoum, El Fasher, El Geneina, and El Obeid.

+On 21 September 2018, the first cargo plane landed in the airport.

+The airport was controlled by the Rapid Support Forces (RSF) during the Sudanese Civil War in 2023.
+On 24 September 2024, the Sudanese Armed Forces (SAF) launched airstrikes on the airport with heavy damaged reported on its runway, control tower, and offices.

 Airlines and destinations

 Nyala Air Base

 Nyala Airport hosts two Sudanese Air Force units: